libidoll/cumstain/README.md

 For logging output, please run it in a terminal.
 I will add a progress bar dialog in the future.

 ## Configuration
 After setting your preferences you can press on "Save Settings" to save this to a file.
-The file is located in the application configuration directory and is called `settings.json`.
+The file is located in the application configuration directory for "watermarker" and is called `settings.json`.
 These preferences will be loaded automatically when the application is launched.

 ## Dependencies